Angelo Vermeulen: Academic career

-In 2012 he was a Michael Kalil Endowment for Smart Design Fellow at Parsons in New York.
+In 2012 he was a Michael Kalil Endowment for Smart Design Fellow at Parsons School of Design in New York.
 He also held positions at LUCA School of Visual Arts in Ghent (Belgium) and Die Angewandte in Vienna (Austria) and has been (guest) faculty at universities across Europe, the US, and Southeast Asia.
 In 2011 Vermeulen started research on advanced concepts for interstellar exploration at Systems Engineering and Simulation at Delft University of Technology.

 SEADS

 Angelo Vermeulen is co-founder of Space Ecologies Art and Design (SEADS), a transdisciplinary and cross-cultural collective of artists, scientists, engineers and activists.
 Its members come from all corners of the world, from places such as the Philippines, Malaysia, Kosovo, Belgium and the US.
 SEADS is actively engaged in deconstructing dominant paradigms about the future and develops alternative models through a combination of critical inquiry and hands-on experimentation.

 Over the past years, the collective has created a range of paradigm-shifting projects in which different domains such as visual art, neuroscience, ecology and space technology are blended in unique ways.
 SEADS employs its own signature methodology which is centered around community building, co-creation and bottom-up design.
 Since 2009, the collective has co-created more than 40 art projects, together with local communities in Europe, the Americas, Asia and the Pacific.